GSA/digitalgov.gov/content/posts/2015-06-30-trends-on-tuesday-native-app-push-notifications-drive-repeat-use.md

   - Trends on Tuesday
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-289-Localytics-2015-App-User-Retention-Rate-United-States.jpg" alt="Chart showing the App User Retention Rate in the United States, comparing the years 2013, 2014 and 2015." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-289-Localytics-2015-App-User-Retention-Rate-United-States.jpg" alt="Chart showing the App User Retention Rate in the United States, comparing the years 2013, 2014 and 2015." %}

 Analytics company, Localytics, released a [new report about mobile app retention rates from the past 4 years](http://info.govalytics.com/blog/app-user-retention-improves-in-the-us) that agencies should heed when considering their needs for building native mobile apps, compared to mobile-friendly websites.